creativecommons/creativecommons.org/README.md

 Happy hacking!

+## Thanks

+* Our thanks to [BigV](http://bigv.io) and [BrowserStack](http://www.browserstack.com) for their donation of tools and services.

 ## Support

 Problems?
-Write to us at hackers@creativecommons.org or send us a pull request...
+Write to us at info@creativecommons.org or send us a pull request...

-Updated: April 2014.
+Updated: April 2016.